Ā mātou mahi What we do

 We don’t build on land directly - instead, we work with others such as government, iwi, not-for-profit organisations and private companies.

-We provide them with a strict set of rules, including specifications for buildings so that all new homes are healthy, energy efficient and better for the environment.
+We provide our development partners with a strict set of rules, including specifications for buildings so that all new homes are healthy, energy efficient and better for the environment.

 That’s why we insist on Homestar 6 rated homes in our locations.